microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

 1. Download and import [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from the Unity Asset Store.
 The latest version tested to work is 20.0.0.
 Older versions can be found from this [archive](https://developer.oculus.com/downloads/package/unity-integration-archive/)

-1. Navigate to Mixed Reality Toolkit > Utilities > Oculus > Integrate Oculus Integration Unity Modules.
+1. Navigate to Mixed Reality Toolkit > Utilities > Oculus > Integrate Oculus Integration Unity Modules and run it.
 Doing this will update the asmdefs with definitions and references needed for the relevant Oculus Quest code to function.
+Additionally, it should populate the **Prefab reference** fields of the **OculusXRSDKDeviceManagerProfile**.
 It will also update the csc file to filter out the obsolete warnings produced by the Oculus Integration assets.
 The MRTK repo contains a csc file that converts warnings to errors, this conversion halts the MRTK-Quest configuration process.

     ![OculusIntegrationAsmdef](../Images/CrossPlatform/OculusQuest/OculusIntegrationAsmdef.png)